ancient-military-history

 Food and Rations

 Fresh meat was uncommon in depot stores, but salted and smoked meats were essential for long campaigns.
-The Romans also developed spiced wine (conditum) and vinegar-based drinks (posca) that could be stored for extended periods without spoiling.
-Forage for pack animals was another critical commodity; a legion’s horses, mules, and oxen consumed enormous quantities of hay and grain every day.
+The Romans preserved pork and beef using salt curing techniques perfected over centuries, and they developed spiced wine (conditum) and vinegar-based drinks (posca) that could be stored for extended periods without spoiling.
+Forage for pack animals was another critical commodity; a legion's horses, mules, and oxen consumed enormous quantities of hay and grain every day.
+Depots near major cavalry bases, such as those along the Danube, maintained substantial fodder reserves to support mounted operations.

 Equipment and Armament

 Depots served as arsenals for the Roman army.
 They stored thousands of pila (javelins), gladii (short swords), scuta (shields), and loricae segmentatae (segmented armor).
-Smithing tools, spare parts for artillery pieces, and repair materials were also held in reserve.
+Smithing tools, spare parts for artillery pieces such as ballistae and scorpiones, and repair materials were also held in reserve.
 Soldiers were responsible for maintaining their own equipment, but depots provided replacements for items lost in battle or worn out by hard service.
+The Roman army issued standardized equipment, and depot inventories reflect careful quality control—each gladius was inspected for proper tempering and balance before acceptance.

 Medical and Veterinary Supplies